hyperledger-archives/avalon/examples/graphene_apps/python_worker/README.md

      *graphene-python-worker    | Bind to zmq port*
      *graphene-python-worker    | waiting for next request*

-  3. To send work orders to python worker we can use Avalon generic client application.
+  3. To send work orders to python worker we can use Avalon generic client application as shown [above](https://github.com/hyperledger/avalon/tree/master/examples/graphene_apps/python_worker#test-python-worker-using-avalon).

   4. To restart the python worker you have to first bring all the containers down before bringing it up again.
 This is to ensure that python worker generate new keys and Avalon Graphene Enclave Manager gets the updated sign up information from python worker.